-The Common Core has asked teachers to increase rigor by diving deeper into the material.
+The Common Core State Standards ask teachers to increase rigor by diving deeper into material.
 Consequently, everything has been ramped up, classwork and homework no exception.

-My nephew, a fourth grader, has 40–50 minutes of homework a night plus independent reading and projects.
+My nephew, a fourth grader, has 40–50 minutes of homework a night, plus independent reading and projects.
 When you include a snack break, the distractions from his younger sister, and his fourth-grade attention span that is bound to wander, that time often gets doubled.
-He is hard working and conscientious, but many nights result in distraction, frustration and anxiety.
+He is hard working and conscientious, but many nights he is distracted, frustrated, and anxious.

-The National PTA recommends 10–20 minutes per night in the first grade, and an additional 10 minutes per grade level thereafter (e.g., 20 minutes for second grade, 120 minutes for 12th).
-If you follow these guidelines, students will spend 137,160 minutes doing homework from first grade to 12th grade.
-That equals 2,286 hours or 95 straight days of homework.
+The National PTA recommends 10–20 minutes of homework per night in the first grade, and an additional 10 minutes per grade level thereafter (i.e., 20 minutes for second grade, on up to 120 minutes for 12th).
+If you follow these guidelines, students will spend 137,160 minutes doing homework from first grade to 12th.
+That’s 2,286 hours, or 95 straight days, of homework.

-Yet, high school students in Finland rarely get more than a half-hour of homework a night.
-It, as a country, allows children to engage in more creative play at home.
-This is significant because its students scored remarkably well on international test scores.
+High school students in Finland rarely get more than a half-hour of homework a night.
+The country as a whole allows children to engage in more creative play at home.
+This is significant because its students score remarkably well on international test scores.
 It has many parents and education advocates in America questioning our practices.

-Yet, here’s the rub.
-It must not be so quick that the material is not mastered, nor so long to provoke boredom.
+Here’s the rub: It must not be so quick that the material is not mastered, nor so long to provoke boredom.
 In between there is a sweet spot that everyone should seek.

 This post is the first of two parts.
-The second part can be found here: Homework: Helping Students Manage their Time.
+The second part is Homework: Helping Students Manage their Time.

 This piece was originally submitted to our community forums by a reader.
 Due to audience interest, we've preserved it.
 The opinions expressed here are the writer's own.